World Languages

 Total Immersion Experience

 Students committed to the Honors track are strongly encouraged to have an immersion experience in a Spanish-speaking country, or an equivalent in the United States, where they experience the culture, use the language, and improve their communicative skills.
-Students can take advantage of the immersion opportunities offered by the School or find an experience suitable to their interests and needs on their own.
+Students can take advantage of the immersion opportunities offered by the School or find an experience suitable to their interests and needs.